pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 ## Scenario

-Users with different roles will need to query the same data-set, but one of the roles specifically should have a read-only view of a subset of data only.
-This restricted view should only allow accessing a filtered subset of records in a collection and only a subset of fields in each of record of the collection.
-Essentially, this is an illustration of 'record-level' Role Based Access Control (RBAC).

-In this example, a collection of _persons_, each containing personal information, will have a read-only _adults_ view created for it.
-The view will be based on an aggregation pipeline which restricts the _persons_ data that can be queried, in two ways:
+You have a _persons_ collection, where a particular client application shouldn't be allowed to see sensitive information.
+Consequently, you will provide a read-only view of a filtered subset of peoples' data only.
+You will also use MongoDB's Role-Based Access Control (RBAC) to limit the client application to access the view and not the original collection.
+You will use the view (named _adults_) to restrict the personal data for the client application in two ways:

- 1. Only return records for people who are aged 18 and over (by checking each person's `dateofbirth` field)
+ 1. Only show people aged 18 and over (by checking each person's `dateofbirth` field)
- 2. For each record in the results, exclude the `dateofbirth` field because this information is sensitive

-In a real deployment, MongoDB's [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) rules would then be configured to enforce that the restricted user is only able to access the `adults` view and is not able to access the underlying `persons` collection.
+ 2. Exclude the `dateofbirth` field for each person in the results

+Essentially, this is an illustration of 'record-level' access control.

 ## Sample Data Population